 - Any change in a mole or birthmark in the vulvar area

 Any of these symptoms may or may not indicate vulvar cancer.
-Therefore, it’s best to consult a physician for a diagnosis.
+Therefore, it’s best to consult a doctor for a diagnosis.

 Moderate Drinking Beneficial